A Horse of a Different Color: XHTML is not HTML

 an issue with them; more on that later).
 This works, but to me

 it is fundamentally wrong.
+The same

-two different MIME types any more than a
+Web page cannot be of two different MIME types any more than a

 JPEG image